 Pros: Plastic boots are usually warmer, more water-resistant, and can be better for kick-stepping in various snow conditions because of their rigid construction.
 They will keep your feet dryer than most other styles.
 These boots can be less expensive compared to higher-end synthetic models, and usually work well with most styles of crampons because of their full shank rigid sole, rear welt, and front toe welt.

-Cons: Plastic double boots can be less comfortable and agile walking off of snow, whether on trails or mixed terrain.
-They also tend to be heavier than a hybrid counterpart.
+Cons: Plastic double boots can be less comfortable and agile when walking off snow, whether on trails or mixed terrain.
+They also tend to be heavier than their hybrid counterparts.

 Hybrid – Synthetic Double Mountaineering Boots

 Highly insulated, high-quality hybrid synthetic double mountaineering boots are the most durable type of footwear you can purchase for domestic and international climbs.
 These types of boots are tough and share many of the qualities associated with plastic double boots without the added weight.